vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 Currently, Kafka-UI is exposed via a NodePort and accessed at the following address: https://localhost:30901.
 The only available user is an administrator user with the following credentials: `admin:admin`

 ## Access phpLDAPadmin
 Currently, phpLDAPadmin is exposed via a NodePort and can be accessed at the following address: https://localhost:30902.
-As of the time of writing, phpLDAPadmin is only able to access the non-secure version of the LDAP server, which is: `ldap://ldap.confluent.svc.cluster.local:389`.
+The LDAP server can be accessed using the non-secure connection, which is: `ldap://ldap.confluent.svc.cluster.local:389`, and the secure connection, which is: `ldaps://ldap.confluent.svc.cluster.local:636`.
 The user with administrator permissions of this LDAP server is the following: Login DN `cn=admin,dc=test,dc=com`.
 Password: `confluentrox`.

 ## Access PostgreSQL
 Currently, the PostgreSQL instance is exposed via a NodePort and accessed using the following commands but first, make sure you are in the `scripts` folder.